Lindenhurst, New York: Demographics

-Public schools
+Education

 All of the Village of Lindenhurst is served by the Lindenhurst Union Free School District, which also serves most of North Lindenhurst and a small part of West Babylon.

-As of the 2010-2011 school year, the Lindenhurst Union Free School District had 6,760 students.
+As of the 2010–2011 school year, the Lindenhurst Union Free School District had 6,760 students.
 The racial demographics were 0% Native American or Alaska Native, 3% non-Hispanic black or African-American, 14% Hispanic or Latino, 80% non-Hispanic white, 3% Asian or Native Hawaiian/other Pacific Islander and 0% multiracial.
 11% of students were eligible for free lunch, 5% for reduced-price lunch, and 4% of students were limited English proficient.
 14.6% of students were classified as "special ed".

 The school district had a graduation rate of 91%, and 1% of students did not complete school.
 93% of graduates received a Regents Diploma and 54% received a Regents Diploma with Advanced Designation.
 Of the 2011 completers, 49% planned to move on to a four-year college, 29% to a two-year college, 0% to other post-secondary schooling, 1% to the military, 8% to employment, 2% to adult services, 0% had other known post-secondary plans, and 11% had no known post-secondary plan.